sinhabishal77/Exploratory-Data-Analysis-of-IPL-Cricket-Matches-2008-to-2019-/README.md

 deliveries.csv - Ball by ball data

 ### TOOLS & LIBRARIES USED
-Python
-Numpy
-Pandas
-Matplotlib
-Seaborn
-Plotly
+Python, Numpy, Pandas, Matplotlib, Seaborn and Plotly

 ### ACKNOWLEDGEMENTS
 Data source from 2008-2017 - CricSheet.org and Manas - Kaggle